diffplug/spotless/plugin-gradle/README.md

 When a misformatted file throws an exception, it will be for one of two reasons:

 1) Spotless calculated the properly formatted version, and it is different than the current contents.
-  + Fix this by excluding the file from formatted using the `targetExclude` method, see the [custom rules](#custom) section for details.
 2) One of the formatters threw an exception while attempting to calculate the properly formatted version.

-  + You can turn these exceptions into warnings like this:
+You can fix (1) by excluding the file from formatting using the `targetExclude` method, see the [custom rules](#custom) section for details.
+You can fix (2) and turn these exceptions into warnings like this:

 ```gradle
 spotless {